 Automation of Organization Processes, in particular Financial Management Reforms (FMR), that will allow DepEd to track the status of budget releases in real-time as well as improve accounting systems, internal control, budget utilization, and delivery systems.

 To support these undertakings, the Department of Education has initiated the replacement of existing computer laboratories with mobile laboratories containing tablets and laptops that can be moved from one classroom to another.
 This already started in 2019 DCP where computer desktops were no longer considered.

 Previously, thin-clients and desktops were provided which required a dedicated classroom to be converted into a computer laboratory where computer classes would be conducted.
 Since 2019, the Department has shifted to mobile laboratories where laptops and tablet PCs can be moved across different classrooms using storage carts.
-This scheme reduces the need to have dedicated classrooms that act as computer laboratory; it allows the school to conduct computer classes even during power interruptions; and it further allows the school to easily move the devices to safe locations during disasters and emergencies.
+This scheme reduces the need to have dedicated classrooms that act as computer laboratories; it allows the school to conduct computer classes even during power interruptions, and it further allows the school to easily move the devices to safe locations during disasters and emergencies.

 This change signifies the leap from merely studying ICT as a subject, to fully utilizing its features and advantages as effective tools for both teaching and learning.